 This guide explains what the account holder refund product is and how by using this automated process, a paper check can be issued to return remaining funds to an account holder once the account is canceled.
-Once the refund product has been configured, the check can be issued via the automated process outlined in this guide, or you can self-issue a check through the Customer Service Tool (CST).
+Once the refund product has been configured, the check can be issued via the automated process outlined in this guide, or you can self-issue a check through the CST.

 The account holder refund process can be initiated by the account holder, or by the program manager.
 This guide contains the parameters to set during product configuration to optimize the experience for program managers and their account holders.